AaronWatters/H5Gizmos/doc/Javascript/README.md

 ### `component.window`

-Every `component` also holds a reference to the global `window` object in the Javascript child context.
+Every `component` also holds a link to the global `window` object in the Javascript child context.

 For example for the `greeting` listed above the following